 Abdominal Aortic Aneurysm Repair

 Reasons for Procedure

-Some factors that may increase the risk of complications include:
+Things that may raise the risk of problems are:

 What to Expect

 Prior to Procedure

 Description of Procedure

-In an open surgery, an incision is made from the breastbone to below the belly button.
+An incision is made from the breastbone to below the belly button.
 The aorta is clamped slightly above and below the aneurysm.
-Any blood clot on the inside of the aorta is removed.
+Any blood clot inside the aorta is removed.
 An artificial wall is used to strengthen the area.
 This is called a graft.
 The graft will be stitched to the normal aorta on either side.
 Then, the clamps are removed.
 The wound is closed with stitches.
 A bandage will be placed over the site.

-For the endovascular repair, a small incision will be made in your leg.
-A sleeve will be inserted in this incision and into the aorta.
-It will be advanced to the aneurysm.
-The sleeve will take pressure off the wall and prevent it from expanding or leaking.
+A small incision is made in the leg.
+A stent will be inserted in this incision and into the aorta.
+It will be moved to the aneurysm.
+The stent will take pressure off the aorta wall.
+This will prevent it from bulging or leaking.
 The incision will then be closed.
 A bandage will be placed over the site.

 How Long Will It Take?

-About 4-6 hours
+About 4 to 6 hours

-How Much Will It Hurt?
+Will It Hurt?

 Average Hospital Stay

 At the Hospital

 Call Your Doctor

-In case of an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

-The Society for Vascular Surgery
+Society for Vascular Surgery

 Heart and Stroke Foundation of Canada

 Abdominal aortic aneurysm (AAA).
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/abdominal-aortic-aneurysm-aaa.
 Accessed August 25, 2021.

-Last Updated: 5/2/2014
+Last Updated: 8/25/2021

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.